 .
 Otherwise, it creates a new instance of PurchaseCommand

-with the customer index, drink name, and redemption status.
+stores the customer index, drink name, and redemption status.

 Upon execution, PurchaseCommand